code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/insertItem.md

 [/short_description]

-In real life you sometimes need add items at various positions in a list, and make the list larger. *insertItem(list, index, item)* makes the "list" one larger and inserts the "item" at the specified *index* position (moving other items to the right).
+In real life you sometimes need to add items at various positions in a list, and make the list larger. *insertItem(list, index, item)* makes the "list" one larger and inserts the "item" at the specified *index* position (moving other items to the right).
 The index must be a valid index position in the list or you may get unexpected results.

 [/description]